Home » About Us » Policies, Procedures & Annual Notifications

 Back to top

-Professional Development Plan
+Professional Learning Plan

-Professional development can be thought of as a complex process that results in long term, positive change in schools.
+Professional learning can be thought of as a complex process that results in long term, positive change in schools.
 Such efforts include sharing of current research, enhancing instructional strategies, modification of classroom assessments, strengthening the leadership characteristics of individuals, and promoting individual growth and development.
-Professional development experiences that encourage collegiality, collaboration, discovery, and problem solving enhance the individual strengths of the staff as well as the organization as a whole.
-The focus of the Professional Development Program is the individual educator, working with other educators
+Professional learning experiences that encourage collegiality, collaboration, discovery, and problem solving enhance the individual strengths of the staff as well as the organization as a whole.
+The focus of the Professional Learning Program is the individual educator, working with other educators and stakeholders, to provide the best learning opportunities/environment for students.
+The process includes planning, risk taking, trial and error, reflection, modification, and a continuous commitment to excellence.
+An ongoing professional Development Learning is

 results-driven and directly linked to student performance.